awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 You must update the Lambda function version on the legacy subscription router every time you deploy this component\.
 This ensures that you use the correct Lambda function version for the component version that you deploy\.

   <a name="connector-component-create-deployments"></a>For more information, see [Create deployments](create-deployments.md)\.
-+ <a name="core-device-lambda-function-requirements"></a>Your core device must meet the requirements to run Lambda functions\.
-If you want the core device to run containerized Lambda functions, the device must meet the requirements to do so\.
-For more information, see [Requirements to run Lambda functions](setting-up.md#greengrass-v2-lambda-requirements)\.

 ## Configuration<a name="cloudwatch-metrics-component-configuration"></a>